Genealogy of the Harris Family

 Goodrich Harris (in Navy uniform) and Arthur Webster Harris (in Army uniform).

-Ellen's third and final husband Arthur died on March 17, 1971 in Haverhill (near Woodsville), New Hampshire, but his residence at the time was Newbury, Vermont, where he and Ellen had lived for several years.
-His death certificate lists that he is buried in Haverhill, Vermont in Horse Meadow Cemetery, but he is actually buried beside Ellen in nearby Oxbow Cemetery in Newbury.
+Ellen's third and final husband Arthur died on March 17, 1971 at Cottage Hospital in Woodsville, which is near Haverhill, New Hampshire.
+However, his residence at the time was in Newbury, Vermont, where he and Ellen had lived since their marriage.
+His death certificate lists that he is buried in Haverhill, Vermont in Horse Meadow Cemetery, but he is actually buried beside Ellen in Oxbow Cemetery in Newbury.
+His obituary mentions that "he was a member for more than 50 years of the Masons, Pulaski Lodge 58, and the Congregational Church, both in Wells River."
 Ellen died on Sept.
-19, 1977 at a nursing home in Hartford, Vermont, and she is buried in Oxbow Cemetery with Arthur on one side of her and her second husband Irwin Bangs on the other side.
-Arthur had one daughter from his marriage with Helen.
+19, 1977 at a nursing home in Hartford, Vermont, and she is buried in Oxbow Cemetery, with Arthur on one side of her, and her second husband Irwin Bangs on the other side.
+Arthur had just the one daughter from his marriage with his first wife Helen.

 - children - HARRIS (from marriage with Helen Weeks)